-Your Organisation must show that reported activities have taken place but it is not required to show details of each item of expenditure except in the instance of Special Needs Support, Exceptional Costs and Exceptional Costs for Expensive Travel.
+Your Organisation must show that reported activities have taken place but it is not required to show details of each item of expenditure except in the instance of special needs support and exceptional costs.

 You can find more information in Annex III- Financial and Contractual rules which details the types of documentation that are acceptable.